zo0o0ot/hacktoberfest-issue-howto/README.md

 ### Split work into small chunks.
 One big hurdle that keeps people from putting in that first pull request is looking at the issue, not knowing where to start, then closing everything without making any contributions.
 Splitting up work into smaller, but still meaningful, bits.
 Create issues that fit between "Add your name to a text file" and "Reinvent quantum computing and create order from chaos".

+### Consider making your repo "ready to code"
+There are a variety of services that allow you to open your repo inside of a container with an online IDE, which greatly I've had good luck using [GitPod](https://gitpod.io/) to do so on some of my repos, but other alternatives exist, such as [Glitch](https://glitch.com/) and the upcoming [GitHub Codespaces](https://github.com/features/codespaces), so feel free to make your own decisions based on programming language or other factors.

 ### Give suggestions on a possible path to pursue to accomplish the task.
 Consider giving some architectural advice on the sort of change you're looking to see.